Imranian/Guessing-Game/README.md

-# Guessing-Game
+# GG(Guessing Game)
-This is a simple guessing game crafted with Python and the Tkinter library for the graphical user interface
+A simple guessing game using Python and the Tkinter library for the graphical user interface.
+It's a great example of how you can create interactive desktop applications using Python.
+Users can input their guesses, receive feedback on whether their guess is too high or too low, and the app keeps track of the remaining chances.
+It's a fun project to help you learn about programming GUI applications and user interactions.